githubyouser/tr-vs-byz/README.md

 The contents of `compared.diff` file can be copy/pasted into the [*diff2htmlui* template](https://github.com/rtfpessoa/diff2html#diff2htmlui-examples).
 This gives you a standalone, stacic HTML file that can be hosted anywhere.

-Or you can use SSI to include the diff file into the template instead of copy/pasting: `<!--#include virtual="comp.diff" -->`
+Or you can use SSI to include the diff file into the template instead of copy/pasting: `<!--#include virtual="compared.diff" -->`

 ## Viewing the Results
 **https://cmp.mrgreekgeek.com/**